 What are Men Who Wear Pantyhose like?

 I highly suggest you listen to the segment which can be found in the first 30 minutes of Friday’s show titled Fashion that makes you go, “Hmm?” , but to recap here: The first thing I want to say is that all men who wear pantyhose do not do it for fetish reasons nor do they all belong on the sex offender list.
 In fact, there are many reasons why men wear pantyhose that are utilitarian and, quite frankly, boring.
 Men wear them for warmth in the winter and/or as a compression garment for circulatory problems.
 Now, if you’re breathing a sigh of relief thinking, “Okay, at least it there is a justifiable reason why a man would choose to wear a pair of pantyhose” then you should also know that there are men out there who are wearing them just because they like them.
-What became plainly obvious to me when talking to others about this show was that as long as I could give a justifiable and universally understood reason for a man to put on a pair of ‘hose, I would sense relief from them.
+What became plainly obvious to me when talking to others about this show was that as long as I could give a justifiable and universally understood the reason for a man to put on a pair of ‘hose, I would sense relief from them.
 Yet, the second I’d mention that there are some men, good men who are upstanding citizens in their community, men who are living healthy, happy lives who choose to wear pantyhose as a choice their skin would start to crawl.
 Why?

-I could go on and share with you some interesting statistics like mantyhose makes up 2.5% of the leg-wear market, that according to the well known mantyhose site e-mancipate.net in 1996, LEGGS brand opened a forum to get a better idea of the needs of their female consumers and most of the forumers wound up being men asking for men’s pantyhose products and, finally, that leg-wear was actually a menswear garment long before it became a womenswear garment, but I’d be missing the more important point: Why is this such an uncomfortable topic for most people?
+I could go on and share with you some interesting statistics like mantyhose makes up 2.5% of the leg-wear market, that according to the well-known mantyhose site e-mancipate.net in 1996, LEGGS brand opened a forum to get a better idea of the needs of their female consumers and most of the forumers wound up being men asking for men’s pantyhose products and, finally, that leg-wear was actually a menswear garment long before it became a womenswear garment, but I’d be missing the more important point: Why is this such an uncomfortable topic for most people?

 Undoubtedly, the fact that there are cross-dressers and people who wear them for fetishistic reasons that has created a huge stigma around men in pantyhose, with which my guests Rob and Kevin wholeheartedly agreed.
-Yet, the second, less obvious reason the stigma exists is because many men who are wearing pantyhose (for whatever healthy and harmless reason) are doing it shamefully.
-This was a strong point made by both my guests during the show when they asked for the entire community men’s leg-wear wearers to be more open and honest with their choice.
+Yet, the second, less obvious reason the stigma exists is that many men who are wearing pantyhose (for whatever healthy and harmless reason) are doing it shamefully.
+This was a strong point made by both my guests during the show when they asked for the entire community men’s legwear wearers to be more open and honest with their choice.
 Yes, the world can use a little more tolerance and less judgment towards those who choose to wear pantyhose but until the actual wearers do it with pride, the stigma will always be there.
 Kevin and Rob both pleaded with their community to step up the plate and not hide because they believe when things are done in secret, society can only assume that something fishy is going on, even when there isn’t.

 As a woman, there are many freedoms I enjoy in my fashion choices today.
 I can wear pants, I can cut my hair short and if I choose to dress in a more masculine manner, I can.
 While this seems like an incredible double standard against the freedom of men and their fashion choices, I realize that it is because of the women who came before me and went against the grain that I get to enjoy such freedoms like I do.
 Nothing changes in society until those who want to change things decide to accept themselves and their choices no matter how bizarre others may find them.